Home » California Probate Deposits

 In some instances, the estate’s attorney will require a ten percent deposit for Los Angeles probate sales requiring confirmation from the court.
 After the buyer removes all contingencies, this deposit becomes non-refundable, and a court date to confirm the sale is requested.
 Typically, the court date is about six weeks after the request (it could be more or less depending on the court’s calendar).
 At the appointed time in court, other potential buyers may outbid the (in escrow) price.
 The overbid amount is a complicated formula, but roughly five percent more than the original buyer’s agreed-upon selling price.

-In your instance, you would have been out of the home-buying market as soon as you removed contingencies.
-The court date would be ordered, and your $94,000 deposit non-refundable.
-You would be in escrow waiting, hoping the court would confirm your sale.
-I understand your reluctance to have moved forward with the ten percent deposit.
+In your situation, you would have exited the home-buying market once you removed contingencies.
+At that point, the court would set a sale date, and your $94,000 deposit would become non-refundable.
+Consequently, you would remain in escrow, waiting and hoping the court confirms the sale.
+Therefore, I understand why you hesitated to move forward with a 10% deposit requirement.

 Related Posts: Probate Court and Overbids